Monday, December 12, 2005 at 11:35 AM

 The World Bank has heralded Chile as “a regional model of political and economic stability, with impressive modern infrastructure, little corruption and one of the lowest poverty indices.”
 And now it can be lauded for leading a paradigm shift in South America on yet another critical measure of Third World development: the emancipation of women.

-After yesterday’s national elections, Michelle Bachelet is poised to become the first female head of state in South America where, alas, male chauvinism still predominates.
-And, in light of the recent trend set by Angela Merkel of Germany and Ellen Johnson-Sirleaf of Liberia, Bachelet’s election would be encouraging to those of us who welcome the seepage of woman power through the crevices of governance (in politics and business) around the world.
+After yesterday’s national elections, Michelle Bachelet is poised to become the first female head of state in South America.
+And, in light of the recent trend set by Angela Merkel of Germany and Ellen Johnson-Sirleaf of Liberia, Bachelet’s election will hearten those of us who welcome the seepage of woman power through the crevices of governance (in politics and business) around the world.

 Alas, male chauvinism still predominates throughout the Americas, and nowhere more so than in the United States.
 Indeed, Bachelet herself indicated that it might take some time before this seepage develops into a wave of global enlightenment when she said, with ironical pride, that: